emerson-escolar/TDAPatents/README_Jaffe_measures.md

 # "Jaffe measures"
-The script `b_jaffe_measures.py` is for computing the "Jaffe measures", as described in Appendix G of the paper.
+The script `./tdapatents/b_jaffe_measures.py` is for computing the "Jaffe measures", as described in Appendix G of the paper [EHIO]](#EHIO).
-This script is structured similary as `analysis_merged_pca.py` except that it fixes several parameters that can be modified in `analysis_merged_pca.py`
+This script is structured similary as `./tdapatents/tdapatents_script.py` except that it fixes several parameters that can be modified in `./tdapatents/tdapatents_script.py`

 * transpose = False
 * log = False